Getting Started with Slider Revolution: A Comprehensive Guide for Beginners

 A black box will appear.
 This is where you should enter your text.
 Everything you type will also be visible in your work frame.

 Now take a look at the Style tab.
-You can see that Open Sans is the default font family for every text layer you add.
+You can see that Roboto is the default font family for every text layer you add.
 You can choose your preferred font from the dropdown.
 Just a quick reminder – in order to edit the text layer, you first need to make sure it’s selected.

 Besides choosing a font family, you can also determine the font-size, line-height, font weight, and letter spacing in the Style tab.
 Each of these options will alter the look of your text.
 So don’t hesitate to play around and find the combination that works best for you.